Major-Naaji/Weather-App/README.md

 As a user of the application,you will be able to :

 1. See the weather update
-1. see the real-time and date
+1. See the real-time and date

  ###  Requirements